adityakamath/adityakamath.github.io/_posts/2022-07-24-akros2-firmware-part-2.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

-I used the last two terminals to publish arbitrary modes from the command line, and to echo the cmd_vel for inspection.
-Finally, using ```teleop_twist_keyboard```, I could start sending twist messages to the robot.
+I used the last two terminals to publish arbitrary modes from the command line, and to echo the published Twist messages for inspection.
+Finally, using ```teleop_twist_keyboard```, I could start sending Twist messages to the robot.
 I also experimented by sending [Mode](https://github.com/adityakamath/akros2_msgs) messages using one of the terminals.
 The results were as expected, excellent for my first attempt, but the PID controller performance was slightly underwhelming as I will explain later.

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.io/assets/img/akros2_firmware_test_terminals.jpg"/>